mwojnars/hypertag/docs/index.md

     [1, 2, 3]

-### Common symbols
+### General-purpose symbols

-Hypertag defines a number of its own general-purpose tags and functions (filters) that can be used with different target languages.
+Hypertag defines a number of its own general-purpose tags and functions (filters) that can be used with various target languages.

 Tags:
 - %dedent tag and $dedent function/filter